-Labor – even if you’re a one-man operation, you may need help with manning the phones, handling billing and customer accounts, balancing the bank statements, or even maintaining the workshop.
-Don’t underestimate the cost (and value) of hiring additional manpower to keep the shop running efficiently.
+Labor – even if you’re a one-man operation, you'll still need help.
+Tasks such as manning the phones, handling billing and customer accounts, balancing the bank statements, or even maintaining the workshop.
+Don’t underestimate the cost (and value) of hiring extra manpower to keep the shop running.

 Certifications – many shops advertise that their mechanics are ASE-certified.
 This may not be important to you initially, but gaining and keeping up certifications could add to your perceived value to customers.

 Advertising – you may be the greatest mechanic around, but no one will know you’re there if you don’t get the word out.
 With your own auto repair business, you now have marketing responsibilities.
-You may want to invest in newspaper advertisements, distributing coupons for reduced-price oil changes, and even creation of a web site that makes your presence known.
-Check out this article to get a better idea on how to market your shop.
+You may want to invest in newspaper advertisements, distributing coupons for reduced-price oil changes, and even creation of a website that makes your presence known.
+Check out these articles to get a better idea on auto repair shop marketing:

 Remember that word of mouth is one of your most valuable marketing tools.
 Referrals from satisfied customers will bring their friends and family members to your shop.

 Once you’re running your own repair shop, you need to be ready for problems other than technical issues: